ZijieJin/scComm/README.md

 ## Result Interpretation

-`scComm()` returns a list containing weights, cciscore (a list), GroupCCC, cellanno, expr.
+`scComm()` returns a list containing weights, ccires (a list), GroupCCC, cellanno, expr.

-weights contains weight1, 2, 3, and totalweight(the product of weight 1,2,3)
+weights contains weight 1, 2, 3, and totalweight(the product of weight 1,2,3).

+ccires is a list containing result below:
+- cciscore: a cell-by-cell matrix of aggregating cell-cell interaction score of each cell pair
+- lrscore: cell type-cell type interaction score with each L-R pair
+- sender_lr: an LR pair-by-cell matrix of aggregating cell-cell interaction score where the element (i,j) indicates the sum of interaction score of jth cell as sender cell to all other cells with L-R pair i.
+- receptor_lr: an LR pair-by-cell matrix of aggregating cell-cell interaction score where the element (i,j) indicates the sum of interaction score of all other cells to jth cell as receptor cell with L-R pair i.

 GroupCCC is a matrix indicating the CCI scores between one cell type and another.